 Most disability insurance plans do not require full medical underwriting at this benefit level.
 The carrier looks up your background through the MIB and prescription drug databases.
 They may also require a phone interview.
 That’s about it.

 See the comparison grid above.
 All decisions lead to disability insurance.

 Affordability Of Disability Insurance

-If Laura felt she needed $1,000, she might be looking at $17 per month, give or take.
+If Laura felt she needed $1,000, she might be looking at $39 per month, give or take.
 Just over $1 per day.
 Less than a cup of coffee at your favorite coffee shop.